 If you’ve never read these verses while specifically reflecting about how they speak to the format of the church meeting I would recommend you read them a few more times over, slowly and contemplatively, before you move to the next section.
-That will help as I will be referring to various sections of this passage over and over without specific verse references and much of the content runs interwoven together.
+That will help because I will be referring to various sections of this passage over and over without specific verse references….and much of the content runs interwoven together.

 First of all, this passage is absolutely profound.
-We don’t know everything that went on within the meetings of the early church but what we DO know from this passage is that the meetings didn’t look ANYTHING like the traditional church we have now today.
+We don’t know everything that went on within the meetings of the early church, but what we DO know from this passage is that the meetings did not look ANYTHING like the traditional church gatherings we have today.
 The format of the early church was drastically different.

-What will now follow are five components I’ve pulled from this passage that break down the format of radical house church.
+What I will now lay out are five components I’ve pulled from this passage that break down the format of radical house churches in the first century.

 1. OPEN FORMAT/PROGRAM

-Early church meetings had an open format/program.
+The meetings of the Early Church were open in their format and programing.
 The order, timeline, and itinerary of events were flexible.
 The format for sharing in the meeting was ad-lib, or as we in the church sometimes say, “as the Spirit leads you”.
-So perhaps this open format might resemble something closer to the style of an AA or NA meeting (Alcoholics/Narcotics Anonymous).
+This open format might resemble something closer to the style of an AA or NA meeting (Alcoholics/Narcotics Anonymous).
 This is in stark contrast to the programmatic and rigid traditional church format.

-If someone wanted to share a testimony they could.
-If someone had a dream or vision that would benefit the church then that could be shared.
-The format for the meeting was flexible and remained open so that they could be sensitive to the direction God wanted to take the meeting in.
-The congregants were able to share Jesus amongst each other at will or as they felt prompted by the indwelling of the Holy Spirit.
-Just as long as what was being shared was done orderly and understandable so that all could benefit and receive an edification (i.e., it wouldn’t make sense to have multiple people addressing the assembly speaking in tongues at the same time so that would be discouraged).
+If someone wanted to share a testimony they were free to do so.
+If someone had a dream or vision that would benefit the church they were welcome to share.
+The format for the meeting was flexible and remained open so that they could be sensitive to the direction God wanted to take the meeting.
+The congregants were able to share Jesus amongst each other as they felt prompted by the indwelling of the Holy Spirit, just as long as what was being shared was done orderly and understandable so that all could benefit and receive an edification.

 SECTION SUMMARY: Radical house churches embrace an open format.
 They don’t exhibit a strict order of worship, or institute a programmatic predictable system, or adhere to an order of spiritual rituals.
 Meeting dynamics are fluid.